team467/team467.github.io/content/resources/merchandise/index.md

 For the 2025 season, since we have changed our name and logo, we would like all team members to wear a new shirt and not reuse one from a previous year.
 To make this easy on everyone, **the team will provide two T-Shirts this year to every team member** so no-one will have an excuse for not wearing the team colors.

 We know some team members also like to wear a sweatshirt at competition - particularly at District Championships which can get cold.
-To make it easy to allow this, while still proudly representing the team, we are offering a sweatshirt and crewneck this year printed in the same markings as the T-Shirt.
+To make it easy to allow this, while still proudly representing the team, we are offering a sweatshirt and crewneck for sale this year printed in the same markings as the T-Shirt.

 This will hopefully allow Team 467 to present a cohesive team appearance and make all of _FIRST_ aware of our new name and logo.
 Please show your support for the team at competitions by only wearing this official merchandise.